cran-task-views/Databases/Databases.md

   relational database management systems.
 It's worth noting that some packages try to follow this interface definition (DBI-compliant) but many existing packages don't.
-- The `r pkg("RODBC")` package provides access to databases through an ODBC interface.
+- The `r pkg("RODBC", priority = "core")` package provides access to databases through an ODBC interface.
+This package is maintained by the R Core Team and depends only on base R. See alternative odbc package below.
+- The `r pkg("odbc", priority = "core")` package provides a DBI-compliant interface to ODBC drivers.
+This package is maintained by RStudio and has a number of package dependencies.
+See alternative RODBC package above.
 - The `r pkg("RMariaDB")` package provides a DBI-compliant interface to [MariaDB](https://mariadb.org/) and [MySQL](https://www.mysql.com/).